vdbg/wyze-cli/README.md

 # Getting the credentials

-Needed are: wyze e-mail and password, and also api id and api key.
+Needed: wyze e-mail, password, api id, and api key.
 The latter two can be created [here](https://developer-api-console.wyze.com/#/apikey/view)